-- Animations: Animations can include anything from minor flourishes on buttons to cinemagraphs to full-fledged animated video.
-Small, accentuating animations coupled with material design will make websites pop more than ever.
+- Animations: Animations can include anything from minor flourishes on buttons to cinemagraphs, or even a full-fledged animated video.
+Small, accentuating animations coupled with a material design will make websites pop more than ever.

-- Material Design: A few years ago, flat design became the big thing in web design.
-That trend has since evolved into Material Design (by Google), and been redesigned for more depth, as well as a sense of movement and impact.
+- Material Design: A few years ago, flat design became a big thing in web design.
+That trend has since evolved into Material Design (by Google), and has been refined for more depth, as well as a sense of movement and impact.

-These are just a few of the trends we expect to see in 2016 as end users become increasingly savvy and sophisticated consuming web content.
+These are just a few of the trends we expect to see in 2016 as end-users become increasingly savvy and sophisticated consumers of web content.
 In fact, we’re already seeing some of those changes emerging in our own office as well.
-If you want to get ahead of the curve, or just want to refresh your existing website,contact us today.